 This Linux user is intended to be used by administrators to work with the ClustrixDB software.
 This user is typically configured to have its environment set for convenient use of the ClustrixDB command-line tools.
 The ClustrixDBI uses clustrix instead of clxm.

-There is no performance difference with running ClustrixDB as a non-root user.
 The ClustrixDB installer will create both the clxd and clxm users if they do not already exist.

 To reduce confusion within your team and when working with Clustrix Support, we recommend leaving the ClustrixDB Daemon user at the default (clxd).
 This default user name helps identify this Linux user as a daemon-only account that should not be used by administrators during normal operation